tungbq/devops-basics/topics/nginx/basic/README.md

 - Visit: http://localhost:7080/ you could see:

   ![demo_nginx_basic_ok](./assets/demo_nginx_basic_ok.png)

-  NOTE: You can change the localhost port from `7080` to any port works on your machine, and update the port definition in `docker-compose.yaml` as well.
+  _NOTE_: You can change the localhost port from `7080` to any port works on your machine, and update the port definition in `docker-compose.yaml` as well.

 - To cleanup resouce, run: